Monika: How would you describe the role of love in your life?

 Crista: Oh god, here it comes.
 Love?
 Love can be such a wonderful curse.
 Trans or not, everyone deserves the right to be miserable and in love.
-There was a time when I was young that I was dating everyone, (women) trying to find the perfect one.
-Then after coming out, my therapist said that I was just dating like such, to find what I wanted in myself, in other people, before realizing that what I was looking for was not in others, but in myself, and that’s why I couldn’t find the right person.
+There was a time when I was young that I was dating everyone, women, trying to find the perfect one.
+Then after coming out, my therapist said that I was just dating like that to find what I wanted in myself and in other people, before realizing that what I was looking for was not in others, but in myself, and that’s why I couldn’t find the right person.

-Now, in my current state, sure, it’s hella easier to date, because women get hit on all the time, and thus more opportunities.
-I’ve been in love and slept around 1000 fold the number of people as a woman than as a man, and it’s all the same.
-I’m just out of a 4-year relationship, and in that weird, getting reacquainted with dating society phase, and then still sorta attached to that person, so I’m probably not the best person to ask about love at the moment.
+Crista: Now, in my current state, sure, it’s much easier to date because women get hit on all the time, and thus there are more opportunities.
+I’ve been in love and slept with many more people as a woman than as a man, and it’s all the same.
+I’m just out of a four-year relationship and in that weird phase of getting reacquainted with dating society while still being somewhat attached to that person, so I’m probably not the best person to ask about love at the moment.

 Crista: I like comfortable clothes, clothes that make me look sexy.
-I don’t give a damn about expensive handbags unless they can hold all my shit and not have the zipper break and the fabric tear.
+I don’t give a damn about expensive handbags unless they can hold all my stuff and not have the zipper break or the fabric tear.

-Personally, I like 2nd hand stores, some retro, mostly tank tops, I love halter tops; my weight fluctuates too much to find a proper pair of nice-fitting jeans, and shoes?
+Crista: Personally, I like second-hand stores, some retro pieces, mostly tank tops, and I love halter tops.
+My weight fluctuates too much to find a proper pair of nice-fitting jeans, and shoes?
 Well, being trans, we all are hit by that one.
 I’m a size 10, and though there are some nice shoes, all the cute shoes are usually in size 7.

 Crista: I’m not sure.
 My first thought is a drag queen.
-If your trans, you should be in just a ‘beauty pageant’ not a ‘trans’ specific beauty pageant.
+If you are trans, you should be in just a beauty pageant, not a trans-specific beauty pageant.
 Just my thoughts.
 If I want to see what trans women look like these days, I just surf the net and get my fill.

-What gets me most, is how young people are transitioning these days, not how pretty they are because I already know, that transitioning at like age 5, you’re already going to pretty when you grow up.
-I did so in my early 20s and I still feel like I missed out.
+Crista: What gets me most is how young people are transitioning these days, not how pretty they are, because I already know that transitioning at age five, you’re already going to be pretty when you grow up.
+I did so in my early twenties, and I still feel like I missed out.

 Crista: Yep.
 It’s called When Fantasies Are Fulfilled.
 My YouTube videos are direct readings and my acting out each chapter, up to chapter 63 thus far, with more than double that still to read, but it’s already written and on my publisher’s desk.